AndrewStormer/better_c_strings/README.md

 Potentially return string statically in bstr_unwrap, or take an already pre-allocated (statically or dynamically) char * as a second parameter to unwrap into, making unwrap void.

-Make void functions return error codes?
+-----Make void functions return error codes?-----

 Potentially make functions that must return accept a code as a pass-by-reference parameter.